Number of students accepted for each class: 60

 How do graduates of the University of Nebraska College of Pharmacy fare on national board exams?

-Students graduating from our program perform well on both NAPLEX (North American Pharmacist Licensure Examination) and MPJE (Multistate Pharmacy Jurisprudence Examination).
+Students graduating from our program consistently perform well above the national average on both NAPLEX (North American Pharmacist Licensure Examination) and MPJE (Multi-state Pharmacy Jurisprudence Examination).
+See the Graduating Student Profile page for more information.

 As an applicant to a health professions program, am I subject to any type of Background Check or other required disclosure of information regarding a conviction or other legal proceedings against me?

-- All students enrolling in UNMC professional programs are required to complete a Background Check since healthcare facilities where students complete their clinical experiences require the background checks in order to meet accreditation standard and/or state law requirements.
-In some cases, agreement to participate in random drug screening my also be required.
+- Students are required to complete annual Background Checks.
+Healthcare facilities where students complete their clinical experiences require them in order to meet accreditation standards and/or state law requirements.
+In some cases, agreement to participate in random drug screening may also be required.

-- Information received by the COP as part of the background check is confidential and will be available ONLY to the Associate Dean or his/her designee for evaluation of your suitability for full admission.
+- Information received by the COP as part of the background check is confidential and will be available ONLY to the Associate Dean or his/her designee for evaluation.

 - A positive response on the background check or drug screening will not necessarily result in a detrimental effect on enrollment, but an interview or further interaction may be required.